Styx971/Unity-Car-Game/README.md

 -> select settings and play

-2. CarGameSourceCode contains the code
+2. SourceCode contains the all the scripts used
+3. CarGameUnityProject contains the full project

--> Go to CarGameSourceCode
+-> Go to CarGameUnityProject
 -> Go to Assets
 -> Go to FrameWork
 -> Go to Scenes